energydev/expensify-app/readme.md

 React 16 application using Babel, Webpack, ES6, and SASS.

-You can use the app manage expenses at the below link.
+You can use the app to manage expenses at the below link.

 https://energydev-react-expensify-app.herokuapp.com/